Fertility Treatments

 Sperm Freezing & Storage

 Much like egg freezing, sperm freezing allows men to use their sperm if they need to delay conception or if they are undergoing medical procedures that are likely to affect fertility.
-Unlike eggs, sperm can be frozen and stored indefinitely – there are no limits placed on how long sperm can remain frozen before use.

 Whilst it is generally thought that the freeze-thaw process may damage some of the sperms in a sample, some studies actually find the opposite.
 It is most likely that there is a small drop in quality.
 Where possible we test samples by freezing and thawing a small amount to check for vitality after the process.